Luis R. Carranza, District Governor

 Jeb has been an award winning, successful commercial real estate broker in San Diego with CBRE, Inc. since 1984.
 His team has been involved in many recognizable, high-profile, ground-up office developments and represented many large, well-known tenants in Southern CA, other states and countries.

-District Governor Nominee Designate
+Michael Brunker, District Governor Nominee

 Michael Brunker is a distinguished leader and active member of the greater San Diego community, known for his decades-long dedication to service, youth empowerment, and community development.
 He has been a Rotarian since 1994, serving in various leadership roles, including Club President (2023-2024), Assistant Governor for District 5340 in Area 1 (since 2024), and numerous committee positions within Rotary Club #33.
 Michael’s vision has energized and inspired the San Diego Rotary community, leading to significant achievements such as the development of the "Re-Imagine San Diego Rotary Strategic Plan," welcoming thirty new members, raising over $155,000 in an Annual Auction, distributing $225,000 through local and global grants, and receiving a $400,000 grant to support those programs.